 - In an episode of Jimmy Two-Shoes, Jimmy coughs up a surfboard almost as big as he is.

-- In a Powerpuff Girls episode, Junior of The Amoeba Boys produced paper clips, a flashlight, and a basketball from his stomach.
+- In an episode of The Powerpuff Girls, Junior of The Amoeba Boys produced paper clips, a flashlight, and a basketball from his stomach.

 - On a few occasions in Animaniacs Yakko and Dot have retrieved things from Wakko's stomach.